The SO(3) monopole cobordism and superconformal simple type: Introduction

 \section{Introduction}

-For a closed, four-manifold, $X$, we will use the characteristic numbers,
+For a closed, four-manifold $X$ we will use the characteristic numbers

 where $e(X)$ and $\si(X)$ are the Euler characteristic and signature of $X$.
 We call a four-manifold {\em standard\/} if it is closed, connected, oriented, and smooth with $b^+(X)\ge 3$ and odd and $b^1(X)=0$.
-We will write $Q_X$ for the intersection form of $X$ on both $H_2(X;\ZZ)$ and $H^2(X;\ZZ)$ as in \cite[Definition 1.2.1]{GompfStipsicz}.
+We will write $Q_X$ for the intersection form of $X$ on both $H_2(X;\ZZ)$ and $H^2(X;\ZZ)$, as in \cite[Definition 1.2.1]{GompfStipsicz}.

-For a standard four-manifold, $X$, the Seiberg-Witten invariants define a function, $\SW_X:\Spinc(X)\to\ZZ$, on the set of $\spinc$ structures on $X$.
-The {\em Seiberg-Witten basic classes\/} of $X$, $B(X)$, are the image under $c_1:\Spinc(X)\to H^2(X;\ZZ)$ of the support of $\SW_X$.
-A manifold $X$ has {\em Seiberg-Witten simple type\/} if $K^2=c_1^2(X)$ for all $K\in B(X)$.
-All known standard four-manifolds have Seiberg-Witten simple type (see \cite[Conjecture 1.6.2]{KMBook}).
+For a standard four-manifold $X$, the Seiberg--Witten invariants define a function, $\SW_X:\Spinc(X)\to\ZZ$, on the set of $\spinc$ structures on $X$.
+The {\em Seiberg--Witten basic classes\/} of $X$, $B(X)$, are the image under $c_1:\Spinc(X)\to H^2(X;\ZZ)$ of the support of $\SW_X$.
+A manifold $X$ has {\em Seiberg--Witten simple type\/} if $K^2=c_1^2(X)$ for all $K\in B(X)$.
+All known standard four-manifolds have Seiberg--Witten simple type (see \cite[Conjecture 1.6.2]{KMBook}).

-Following \cite{MMPdg, MMPhep}, one says that a standard four-manifold, $X$, has {\em superconformal simple type\/} if $c(X)\le 3$ or for $w\in H^2(X;\ZZ)$ characteristic and $c(X)\ge 4$,
+Following \cite{MMPdg, MMPhep}, one says that a standard four-manifold $X$ has {\em superconformal simple type\/} if $c(X)\le 3$ or for $w\in H^2(X;\ZZ)$ characteristic and $c(X)\ge 4$,

-and all $h\in H_2(X;\RR)$.
-Mari\~no, Moore, and Peradze conjectured that all standard four-manifolds satisfy this condition \cite[Conjecture 7.8.1]{MMPhep}.
+for $i\le c(X)-4$ and all $h\in H_2(X;\RR)$.
+Mari\~no, Moore, and Peradze conjectured that all standard four-manifolds of Seiberg--Witten simple type satisfy this condition \cite[Conjecture 7.8.1]{MMPhep}.

 In \cite{FKLM}, we showed that if $X$ was {\em abundant\/} in the sense that $B(X)^\perp$ (the orthogonal complement with respect to $Q_X$) contained a hyperbolic summand, then $X$ had superconformal simple type.
 In this article, we establish the following.